sanger-matteo/Bead_Tracker/README.md

 * *T. Levels* - use N levels to perform a multilevel image thresholds, using Otsu’s method (value of 2 is usually sufficient)
 * *Inner C* - create the inner circle by scaling radius of detected bead of a factor X (<=1)
 * *Outer C* - create the inner circle by scaling radius of detected bead of a factor X (>=1)
+* *Range* - Default is S:E, to perfrom analysis from start to end frame.
+Replace S and E to set a different range.

 ## Method